 Iglesias drives winner in 10th as Tigers salvage series split against Jays

-Toronto Blue Jays starting pitcher Ryan Borucki throws against the Detroit Tigers in the first inning of their American League MLB baseball game in Toronto on Monday, July 2, 2018.
+Detroit Tigers Niko Goodrum slides safely into third with a triple as Toronto Blue Jays Kendrys Morales waits for the ball in the tenth inning of their American League MLB baseball game in Toronto on Monday July 2, 2018.
 THE CANADIAN PRESS/Fred Thornhill

 David Alter, The Canadian Press